Dara-Sy/dogs-on-grass/README.md

 D.O.G. = Dogs On Grass is made with HTML5 and CSS3 in a responsive design using media queries

-This is one of the first and earliest HTML/CSS mini projects I did.
+This was one of the first and earliest HTML5/CSS3 projects I did.

 View: http://dogs-on-grass.surge.sh/